tramlinehq/docs/docs/using-tramline/special-cases/fixes.md

 ## Hotfix

 Hotfixes are a special case of a patchfix.
 They are independently triggered via the "Start hotfix" button on the dashboard.
-The button is available when there's at least one completed release and one ongoing release.
+The button is available when there's at least one completed release and **no ongoing rollout to the stores**.

 ![](/img/start-hotfix.png)